Corporal punishment: Judicial punishment

 Around 33 countries in the world still retain judicial corporal punishment, including a number of former British territories such as Botswana, Malaysia, Singapore and Tanzania.
 In Singapore, for certain specified offences, males are routinely sentenced to caning in addition to a prison term.
 The Singaporean practice of caning became much discussed around the world in 1994 when American teenager Michael P. Fay received four strokes of the cane for vandalism.
 Judicial caning and whipping are also used in Aceh Province in Indonesia.

 A number of other countries with an Islamic legal system, such as Saudi Arabia, UAE, Qatar, Iran, Brunei, Sudan, and some northern states in Nigeria, employ judicial whipping for a range of offences.
 In April 2020, the Saudi Supreme Court ended the flogging punishment from its court system, and replaced it with jail time or fines.
-As of 2009, some regions of Pakistan are experiencing a breakdown of law and government, leading to a reintroduction of corporal punishment by ad hoc Islamicist courts.
+As of 2009, some regions of Pakistan are experiencing a breakdown of law and government, leading to a reintroduction of corporal punishment by ad hoc Islamist courts.
 As well as corporal punishment, some Islamic countries such as Saudi Arabia and Iran use other kinds of physical penalties such as amputation or mutilation.
 However, the term "corporal punishment" has since the 19th century usually meant caning, flagellation or bastinado rather than those other types of physical penalty.

 In some countries, foot whipping (bastinado) is still practised on prisoners.